 Japan shoppers queue, crash website for Uniqlo's washable masks

-Shares in Fast Retailing, which owns Uniqlo, rose around 1% in morning trade, compared with little change in the broader market. ($1 = 106.9000 yen)
+The company has said it plans to eventually make the masks available in overseas markets.
+Shares in Fast Retailing, which owns Uniqlo, rose around 1.9% on Friday. ($1 = 106.9000 yen)

 - READ MORE ON: